Eddie Hall: Strongman

-In 2016 Arnold Strongman Classic, Hall achieved a new world record in the Elephant bar deadlift by grinding 465 kg which eventually made him withdraw from the rest of the competition.
+In the 2016 Arnold Strongman Classic, Hall achieved a new world record in the Elephant bar deadlift by grinding 465 kg which eventually made him withdraw from the rest of the competition.
 He then finished third at the World's Strongest Man behind Shaw and Björnsson.
 In July 2016 Hall broke the deadlift world record under strongman rules (standard bar with figure 8 straps and multi-ply suit) by lifting 500 kg at the World Deadlift Championships besting the world record 465 kg he previously shared with Jerry Pritchett and Benedikt Magnússon earlier that same day.
 The 500 kg lift made Hall bleed from his ears and nostrils, and made him temporarily blind before he fainted to the floor.
 The record stood for 3 years and 9 months until May 2020, when it was beaten by Hafþór Júlíus Björnsson, who deadlifted 501 kg at the World's Ultimate Strongman Feats of Strength series.
-Hall heavily disputed the legitimacy of the lift, however Björnsson returned and first deadlifted 505 kg at the 2025 Eisenhart Black Deadlift Championships in Germany, and then in just six weeks, speed repped 510 kg at the 2025 World Deadlift Championships while winning the entire 6-event Giants Live World Open on the same day, silencing Hall.
+Hall heavily disputed the legitimacy of the lift as it took place in his home gym.
+However, Björnsson returned and first deadlifted 505 kg at the 2025 Eisenhart Black Deadlift Championships in Germany, and 6 weeks later, speed repped 510 kg at the 2025 World Deadlift Championships in England, silencing Hall.
 He finished the 2016 calendar year by participating at Ultimate Strongman World Championships organized by Glenn Ross and finishing in twelfth place.

 In 2017 Europe's Strongest Man, Hall finished second behind Hafþór Júlíus Björnsson after a close battle and won Britain's Strongest Man in the national circuit.
 He then won 2017 World's Strongest Man 1 point ahead of Björnsson, achieving his first and only major win.
 However, five years later in 2022, the circumstances under this win became notorious after Luke Stoltman's private conversation with World's Ultimate Strongman director Mark Boyd was released to the public, which indicated that it might have been rigged by Colin Bryce in favour of Eddie.
 Hall ended 2017 with a tenth place finish at Giants Live World Tour Finals.

-In 2018, Hall won his fifth Britain's Strongest Man title and shared first with Hafþór Júlíus Björnsson and Cheick 'Iron Biby' Sanou at the 2018 World Log Lift Championships with 213 kg and retired from Strongman due to serious health issues.
+In 2018, Hall won his fifth Britain's Strongest Man title and shared first with Hafþór Júlíus Björnsson and Cheick "Iron Biby" Sanou at the 2018 World Log Lift Championships with 213 kg and retired from Strongman due to serious health issues.